Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ![image](/pictures/11.png)

 ### Configure proxy
 The proxy configured on this screen is used for accessing the package repository and the snap store both in the installer environment and in the installed system.
-I did not provide any Proxy address, kept it default and selected `Done`.
+I did not provide any Proxy address, kept it default, and selected `Done`.
 ![image](/pictures/12.png)

-### Configure ubuntu archive mirror
+### Configure Ubuntu archive mirror
-The installer will attempt to use GeoIP to lookup an appropriate default package mirror for your location.
+The installer will attempt to use GeoIP to look up an appropriate default package mirror for your location.
 I kept this too as default and selected `Done`.

 ![image](/pictures/13.png)